microbus-io/fabric/docs/blocks/layers.md

 [Multicast publish/subscribe](../blocks/multicast.md) enhances the publish/subscribe pattern of the bus by introducing a familiar HTTP interface and a bi-directional 1:N request/response pattern.

-Microservice are connected to the messaging bus with a __multiplexed connection__ that enables holding multiple concurrent conversations on a single connection.
+Microservice are connected to the messaging bus with a [persistent multiplexed connection](../blocks/multiplexed.md) that enables holding multiple concurrent conversations on a single connection.
 Multiplexing results in lower resource requirements and a simplified network topology that is less prone to error.

 [Time budget](../blocks/time-budget.md) is a depleting timeout that is passed downstream along the call stack.
 It is the proper way to handle client-to-server timeouts.